 One of the ways you can help your unconscious is by choosing to use healthy and helpful language.
 Did you know that your unconscious believes what you tell it?
 If you tell yourself often enough that you can’t do this (whether it’s stopping drinking or completing a marathon) you’ll believe it and you’ll start to live your life as if it’s true.

 You can help your unconscious by replacing unhelpful phrases and words with more helpful ones:

-I’ve got a problem with drinkcould become I’ve had an unhealthy relationship with drink which I’d like to change.
+I’ve got a problem with drink could become I’ve had an unhealthy relationship with drink and I'm changing it.

 Notice that your unconscious believes what you say, so if you say something in the present tense (I’ve got…) it believes that this is true for you right now.
 If you say something in the past tense (I’ve had…) it starts to think that might not be true for you anymore.

 Using tense is a powerful tool when you’re changing a deeply embedded and unhealthy habit.
 Instead of referring to a “problem”, you can refer to “that old problem” or “the problem I used to have”.
 The more you do this, the more your unconscious will start to file away that problem state as something in your past and no longer true for you.
 This, in turn, makes it much easier for you to create and stick with new habits.